CiiDub/bbround-trippin/readme.md

 - I’m also betting you know a little about SSH key authentication.

-- Finally, you should familiar with the command line, and setting env variables.
+- Finally, you should be familiar with the command line, and setting env variables.

 ### The breakdown.
-1) Your client computer is a mac opening an SSH session with a Unix style server.
+1) Your client computer is a mac (with BBEdit installed) opening an SSH session with a Unix style server.

 1) When you open a file with```Server_Prompt$ bbedit file_name.txt``` the script sends that command and properly formatted parameters back to your mac via SSH.